SFX818/Team-4-frontend/README.md

 The user must :

--Be able to sign up/sign out of the app
+- Be able to sign up/sign out of the app
--Be able to log in and out of the app
+- Be able to log in and out of the app
 -